Lou-Martin/extending_testing_p2_challenge/bug_report.md

 Please note that the above details are based on observed application behaviour and could be subject to variations based on other untested conditions or configurations.

-Please see below for screenshots pertaining to the issue.
+Please see test_plan.md for screenshots pertaining to the issue.